dfsp-spirit/cpp_geodesics/README_geodcircles.md

 * `circ_scale`=`5`     (use 5 percent of area for circles)
 * `cortex_label`=`cortex6.label`   (restrict vertices of mesh to those listed in the label file, delete all others for the computation.
 The results in the written surface overlay files will have NAN values for deleted vertices.)

-We did not provide a value for the last parameter `hemi`, so the default of `both` was used.
+We did not provide a value for the parameters `hemi` and `write_mgh` so the defaults were used.
+You can find out about the defaults from the help output that is printed when you run the application without any arguments.

+## Information on the output files

+The output files are written to the respective subject directory.
+The file names are constructed from the hemisphere, descriptor, and settings used.
+They are printed during the computation.

+By default, output is written in FreeSurfer curv format.
+You can use command line arguments to also write in MGH format.

+The output is in native space of the subjects, so you would need to map this to some standard space (typically fsaverage, or a downsampled version of it) for group comparison.

 ## Where to find information on installation, compiling, author, getting help, ...